Speakers

 Founder and CSO, Real-Time eClinical Solutions

-With a background in information systems and clinical research experience spanning over 18 years, I enjoy working to build and implement solutions for this exciting and challenging industry.
-I invented RealTime-CTMS to solve many of the daily challenges that face clinical research sites, and my team is working on many innovative software solutions that will continue to create efficiencies for sites and the entities that interface with them.
-Additionally, my team at ImageBloom is advancing patient recruitment with innovative methods that deliver superior results.
+With a background in information systems and clinical research experience spanning over 20 years, Rick has enjoy working to build and implement solutions for this exciting and challenging industry.
+He invented RealTime-CTMS to solve many of the daily challenges that face clinical research sites, and his team is working on many innovative software solutions that will continue to create efficiencies for sites and the entities that interface with them.
 There is an exciting future ahead for the clinical research industry as technology will soon accelerate the evolution of methods that streamline data processing and communication between sites, CROs, Sponsors, IRBs and other important vendors.
 Collaboration and standardization will be the keys to our mutual success in this endeavor.

 Michelle Shogren